 - 4.2.1 The vision for Maungarei is to enhance the mauri of the maunga, improve the visitor experience, understanding and respect for the maunga. - 4.2.2 A Pā tūwatawata representation is proposed to be constructed.
 Pou and other cultural infrastructure will be established. - 4.2.3 A programme of weed and pest control will be continued.
-Over time unsafe and aging trees are to be removed from Winifred Huggins Reserve and replaced with native species.
+Over time, in accordance with arboricultural best practice, unsafe and aging trees are to be removed from Winifred Huggins Reserve and replaced with native species.
 A name change for this area may also be considered.
 The Tūpuna Maunga Authority will work with the local community to develop a halo of pest control around the maunga.
 Native species corridors from Maungarei to other Maunga will be identified and enhanced.
 The Anogramma and other endemic ferns on the Maunga will continue to be protected.
 Opportunities for propagation and plantings on the Maunga will be investigated. - 4.2.4 Tracks are proposed to be upgraded, and signage including track maps are proposed to be installed.
 Story telling signage that brings Mana Whenua stories and values to life on the Maunga will be installed at appropriate locations.
 The current roadway surface will be reviewed and permeable alternatives explored.
 Permanent infrastructure to slow traffic will be installed. - 4.2.5 Dedicated amenity areas including picnic tables, and chairs to enable enjoyment of the quiet respite of the Tūpuna Maunga are proposed.
 The Tūpuna Maunga Authority will work with LINZ to explore the removal of the Trig Infrastructure with Surveying reference points to be taken from proposed pā tūwatawata.
 If required appropriate tourism infrastructure will be installed.
 Te Ki o Rahi fields and associated infrastructure are proposed.
-The game of Ki o Rahi stems from the legend of Rahitutakahina and Tiarakurapakewai. - 4.2.6 The Tūpuna Maunga Authority will work with Auckland Council to explore the potential for contiguous lands to be incorporated into the maunga.
+The game of Ki o Rahi stems from the legend of Rahitutakahina and Tiarakurapakewai. - 4.2.6 The Tūpuna Maunga Authority will work with Auckland Council to explore the potential for contiguous lands to be incorporated into the maunga. - 4.2.7 The Tūpuna Maunga Authority will ensure that the archaeological values of the maunga are protected and enhanced.